 We care for more than 500 families across the south, and our family support team have stayed connected with them throughout lockdown.
 We have delivered a raft of virtual services, from social work and bereavement counselling to sibling support and play therapy.
 We continue to offer end of life care for children and young adults at the hospices.

 Please considering supporting Naomi House & Jacksplace as we support local families through this crisis by donating today.

 Naomi House & Jacksplace is taking a range of precautions to reduce the risk to our service users, staff, volunteers, supporters and partners.

 The situation is changing rapidly but it has become clear that this challenge will be around for some time.
 It may be the case that our service needs to pivot often in order to support our friends and colleagues in the NHS and to protect the health and wellbeing of our families.
 We remain vigilant and adaptable.
 We will do all we can to communicate these changes promptly and accurately.

-The best thing members of the public can do to help is maintain good hand washing and infection control measures, social distancing and follow government advice as closely as possible.
-Stay home!
+The best thing members of the public can do to help is maintain good hand washing and infection control measures,wearing non-clinical face coverings, social distancing and following advice from PHE and government.

 It is clear that it will be enormously difficult for Naomi House & Jacksplace to raise money to fund our service until this crisis has completely passed.
 We need your help now more than ever.
 If you wanted to support our work this year and beyond, you can make a donation here.